FAIR_XAI: Improving Multimodal Foundation Model Fairness via Explainability for Wellbeing Assessment: Discussion

 \section{Discussion}

 \textbf{RQ1: How does zero-shot VLM depression classification performance vary between controlled laboratory datasets and naturalistic clinical environments?}

-From our results, both VLM models demonstrate that in controlled laboratory environments (AFAR-BSFT), there is a tendency towards high sensitivity at the expense of specificity.
+Both VLM models demonstrate that in controlled laboratory environments (AFAR-BSFT), there is a tendency towards high sensitivity at the expense of specificity.
 The high false-positive counts reported suggest that in the absence of fine-tuning, these baseline zero-shot models default to a conservative screening posture, prioritising the capture of depressive cues backed by high recall, even when cues may not indicate as such~\cite{guo2024bias,hu2023zero}.
-From a clinical perspective, a high False Positive Rate (FPR) is often deemed to be better and more acceptable than a high False Negative Rate (FNR), especially in a mental health screening, as it ensures vulnerable individuals are not overlooked~\cite{maxim2014screening}.
-However, Qwen2-VL's tendency to predict the positive class as a safe default indicated a lack of nuanced diagnostic thresholds.
-While this results in high recall, this would significantly inflate clinical burden by requiring extensive follow-up to rule out healthy individuals.

-Furthermore, while the accuracy of 0.585 and 0.561 for Qwen2-VL and Phi-3.5-Vision represents our baseline capability of zero-shot reasoning, they remain notably inferior to state-of-the art multimodal models.
-Traditional machine learning approaches, such as those discussed in~\cite{cameron2024multimodal}, utilise domain-specific training to mitigate the environmental noise and over-sensitivity present in our zero-shot inference setup.
+This ensures vulnerable individuals are not overlooked~\cite{maxim2014screening}.
+Furthermore, while the accuracy of 0.585 and 0.561 for Qwen2-VL and Phi-3.5-Vision represents our baseline capability of zero-shot reasoning, they remain notably inferior to state-of-the art multimodal models ~\cite{cameron2024multimodal}.

 \textbf{(RQ2): To what extent do systematic performance disparities (e.g. gender-based accuracy) persist across different VLM architectures, and are these biases consistent across both controlled and naturalistic data domains?}